Where the industry is cross-examined

 Sign up to Media Bites and get weekly news, views and truth’s from the media industry and beyond.

-We round up only the most interesting happenings; cultural trends, ad wins and fails and media stuff like radio ratings.
+We round up only the most interesting happenings; cultural trends, great ads and media stuff like radio ratings.
 It’s a collection curated by our most curious minds and shared in one email, so you don’t have to go through your other 20.

 Things that caught our attention this week